elizabethcd/FurnitureConverter/README.md

   * If you use Linux you can check out info on `cd` for your distro (or see Mac guide)
 * Type `python furniture_converter.py --modName SOMENAMEHERE` but with `SOMENAMEHERE` swapped out for a descriptive string into terminal and hit return
   * Putting `--modName SOMENAMEHERE` in is required.
 Some examples: BeechFurniture, FlowerPrideBanners, SpringFurniture
-  * Putting `--fileName ORIGONALJSONANME` is required if the json file in the CF pack is not named `content.json`.
-Do not put `.json` into this, just the filename.
   * Putting `--modAuthor MODAUTHORNAME` is optional, but recommended if there's anything weird in the author field
   * Putting `--sellAt SHOPNAME` is optional, and adds a json to the DGA mod that sells all the furniture at a specified store.
 The options for the store names are here: https://github.com/spacechase0/StardewValleyMods/blob/develop/DynamicGameAssets/docs/author-guide.md#valid-shop-ids-for-vanilla and putting in something that isn't there will either throw an error when the mod is loaded or just silently not work, I'm not sure which.
 * It should create two new folders in the same folder as the script, one containing a DGA mod and one containing a CP mod. **The CP mod will not work until a future version of the game.** The two folders should be named something reasonable, and you should be able to use them as fully functional mods.